Galapagous/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. chmod 007 hello: set the file hello to, no permission, no permission all permission.
 9. chmod 753 hello: set the permission of the file hello to rwxr-x-wx.
 10. chmod --reference=olleh hello: set the mode of the file hello same as the olleh mode.
+11. chmod ugo+x */: add executable permission to all subdirectories of the current directory, group and user.